Santana (band): 1966–1972: Formation and breakthrough

-In 1966, Santana left Mexico for San Francisco, where he discovered the hippie and counterculture movement and found himself "wanting to be part of this new wave."
+In 1966, Mexican-born American musician Carlos Santana discovered San Francisco's hippie and counterculture movement and found himself "wanting to be part of this new wave."
 Later that year, he began to assemble his own band, the first line-up of which included Sergio "Gus" Rodriguez on bass, Danny Haro on drums, and Michael Carabello on percussion.
 In January 1967, the four were granted an audition spot for concert promoter Bill Graham at the Fillmore Auditorium on a bill with the Paul Butterfield Blues Band and the Charles Lloyd Quartet, and named themselves the Santana Blues Band.
 Within a month, the group expanded with the addition of Tom Fraser on guitar and vocals, who also brought in Gregg Rolie on organ and vocals.
 The band stalled for several weeks, however, after Carlos was hospitalised with tuberculosis.
 In June 1967, Graham fired the group from performing at the Fillmore after some members turned up late for a gig supporting The Who and Loading Zone.
 The incident drove Carlos to bring in new and committed musicians, keeping Rolie with him.
 By the year's end, the band adopted the shorter name of Santana.
 Until early 1969, the band were joined by Marcus Malone on percussion, who left the group after being convicted of manslaughter.

-In late 1968, the group secured a record deal with Columbia Records, following a successful audition opening for The Grateful Dead.
+In late 1968, the group secured a record deal with Columbia Records, following a successful audition opening for the Grateful Dead.
 The band had caught the interest of Columbia and Atlantic Records, and an audition was organised for both labels, but Carlos refused to perform for Atlantic as he wanted to be on the same label as Miles Davis and Bob Dylan.
 In December, Santana performed a series of concerts at the Fillmore that were recorded for a proposed live album.
 Biographer Simon Leng said it marked Santana moving away from its blues and R&B roots towards the "Santana sound" with the addition of Afro-Cuban and jazz numbers into their sets.
 After several line-up changes, the group finally stabilised in May 1969 with Santana, Rolie, Carabello, David Brown on bass, Michael Shrieve on drums, and Jose "Chepito" Areas on percussion, which became known as the "classic" line-up.